 As Hickory Ground Mekko, Vice-Chief Justice Thompson is a plaintiff in Muscogee (Creek) Nation v.
 Poarch Band of Creek Indians; a civil suit filed in federal court to protect and oppose the desecration of ancestral homelands in Alabama.
 In 2012, Vice-Chief Thompson was awarded the Muscogee (Creek) Nation Principal Chief’s Medal of Honor for his leadership role in the effort to preserve Mvskoke ancestral burial grounds.
 He was further honored in October 2013, by induction into the Mvskoke Hall of Fame.

-On February 23, 2013, Vice-Chief Justice Thompson’s nomination to serve a six-year term on the Muscogee (Creek) Nation Supreme Court was confirmed by the National Council.
+On February 23, 2013, Vice-Chief Justice Thompson was nominated to serve a six-year term on the Muscogee (Creek) Nation Supreme Court and was confirmed by the National Council.
 Vice-Chief Thompson intends to rely on his intimate knowledge of Mvskoke culture and tradition to shape the judicial decisions in which he participates.
 He is confident that fairness and impartiality can be best achieved by balancing modern methods of jurisprudence with older, traditional Mvskoke approaches to dispute resolution.
 His term as Vice-Chief Justice began on January 1, 2014.